Kilrush Church

-Kilrush Church, also called St. Munchin's Church, is a medieval church and a National Monument in Limerick City, Ireland.
+Kilrush Church, also called St. Munchin's Church, is a medieval church and a National Monument in Limerick city, Ireland.

 Location

 The church is located 2 km west of the city centre, on the north bank of the River Shannon.

 History

-The church was built some time in the 10th century, and first appears in records of 1201; it is believed to be oldest building in the city.
+The church was built perhaps in the 10th century, and first appears in records of 1201; it is believed to be oldest building in the city.
 The window in the south wall is 15th century, from a nearby Franciscan church.
 It is dedicated to Mainchín mac Setnai, a saint of the late 6th century.
 It was excavated in 1999; approximately 40 bodies were found buried beneath the Quinlivan window, dating to the 16th or 17th century.

 Church

 Based on its large stone blocks and lintel, the church is placed to the pre-Norman period.
 It is rectangular.